ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-13-stability-of-white-dwarves.md

 ---
-title: "The Stability of White Dwarfs"
+title: "A Look At The Stability of White Dwarfs"
 modified:
 categories: Notes
 excerpt: "A brief look at the physics behind how electron degeneracy pressure holds a white dwarf from collapsing into itself any further."